vonerikbarren/Portfolio--V3/markdown/Notes.md

 [] - Finishing the about me page
-[] - Fixing the pictures of the different applications with changing to black effect [] - Taking away the small circle with default picture in it with icon
+[] - Fixing the pictures of the different applications with changing to black effect [] - Taking away the small circle with default picture in it with icon [] - creating links for the pictures of the applications